mieweb/docs/content/features/system-administration/system-controls/access-control-adding-deleting-editing-users.md

 ![](./access-control-adding-deleting-editing-users.assets/264f675e32044af4050ef0167ae12efc.png)

 Once your results produce, click on the underlined username (on the left column) that you want to edit or view.
 This pops up the summary screen of this user's information.
 You can view all the information for that user.
-There is also links in the summary to view when the user's last login failed and when the user last logged in.
+There are also links in the summary to view when the user's last login failed and when the user last logged in.

 ![](./access-control-adding-deleting-editing-users.assets/1ce80e5076339bfeff818f88094e659a.png)